An iconic holiday house sleeping 12, perched on the Trearddur Bay headland

 Hafod, once the summer home of the author Nicholas Monsarrat and his family, is one of Trearddur Bay’s most popular holiday cottages.
 Built above a rocky cove, it’s unique size and truly spectacular sea views are impossible to beat.
 This fabulous property is ideal for groups of up to 12 people.

 Arrive at Hafod knowing that new memories are about to be made.
 Flip flops on and relax!
 With seven bedrooms you will be spoilt for choice.
-Downstairs there are two master bedrooms with en suite bathrooms, a further two twin bedrooms are down the hall with a sparkling new shower room to share.
-Up the stairs, nestled in the eaves are three further bedrooms – a king, a single and a triple sleep over bedroom!
+Downstairs there are two master bedrooms with en suite bathrooms one a super king the other a king, a further two twin bedrooms are down the hall with a sparkling new shower room to share.
+Up the stairs, nestled in the eaves, are three further bedrooms – a double, a single and a triple sleep over bedroom!
 Midnight feasts and ghost stories here we come!

 Downstairs, Hafod offers masses of space to socialise in.
 A huge sitting room with views to lose yourself in – grab a glass of wine and sit on the window seat lost in thought – is adjoined to a large conservatory with panoramic views.
 A kitchen with the largest of tables sits at the back of the house but with stunning sea views, no one will mind the odd bit of washing up!

 Dogs are more than welcome at Hafod – they are just as much part of the family as anyone else.
 With a wonderful open fire ready and waiting for them to lie in front of – the best seat in the house, of course.